NEW YORK TIMES COLUMN: FAMILIES TODAY:

 SOURCES OF A CHILD’S AGGRESSION

 By: T. Berry Brazelton, M.D., and Joshua Sparrow, M.D.

-(This article is adapted from “Toilet Training: The Brazelton Way,” by T. Berry Brazelton, M.D., and Joshua D. Sparrow, M.D., published by Da Capo Press, a member of The Perseus Books Group.)
+(This article is adapted from “Mastering Anger and Aggression: The Brazelton Way,” by T. Berry Brazelton, M.D., and Joshua D. Sparrow, M.D., published by Da Capo Press, a member of The Perseus Books Group.)

 Responses to questions are not intended to constitute or to take the place of medical or psychiatric evaluation, diagnosis or treatment.
 If you have a question about your child’s health or well-being, consult your child’s health-care provider.

 Dr. Brazelton, prior to his passing, was the founder and head of the Brazelton Touchpoints Center, which promotes and supports community initiatives that are collaborative, strength-based, prevention-focused sources of support for families raising children in our increasingly stressful world.
 Dr. Sparrow, a child psychiatrist, is currently the Director of the Brazelton Touchpoints Center.
 Learn more about the Center at www.touchpoints.org.